isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 This is a feature: It allows you to focus, and think straight, cutting deeply into problems.
 It also allows you to be in another timezone than your communication partners and still contribute meaningfully to a collaborative effort.

-It poses the problem of your communication partners not knowing your current comms status, and availability.
+It poses the problem of your communication partners not knowing your current communication status, and availability.
-If they are blocked, they might need you and it would help them to have some expectation of your response times, availability and context.
+If they are blocked, they might need you, and it would help them to have some expectation of your response times, availability and context.

 All modern chat systems have a presence mechanism, a semi-automatic status tagline, and the more thoughtfully engineered ones also know your timezone and show it to your peers.